 - Princeton University, (B.A. summa cum laude, Phi Beta Kappa, 2005)

 Represented plaintiff Mirror Worlds Technologies in a patent infringement case in the Eastern District of Texas against Apple, Microsoft, and computer manufacturers.
 The case involved document storage, search, and display technology developed by Yale Professor David Gelernter and Dr. Eric Freeman.
 Apple sought to preclude Mirror Worlds from bringing suit based on a prior lawsuit between Mirror Worlds and Apple.
 We defeated Apple’s preclusion motions and successfully precluded Apple from challenging the patent’s validity.
-An article about the outcome of the case is available here.
+An article about the outcome of the case is here.

-- Jonas grew up in Boulder, Colorado with two younger brothers and two 80-pound sheepdogs.
+- Jonas grew up in Boulder, Colorado.

 Joining Dovel & Luner